 CF Europe ensures that the patient’s perspective is included and considered in any future improved European Standards of Care.
 In addition to this, CF Europe supports its members to achieve access to the best possible care in their country by informing patients and professionals, by organising training, lobbying on a European level, and supporting lobbying on a national level.

-This is an unprecedented time for cystic fibrosis (CF) research, with new medications ushering in a new era of personalised healthcare.
-Ensuring that all persons with CF across all European countries have access to optimal treatments and care is a massive challenge that must be acknowledged and met at a European level.
-Collecting RWD, understanding which platforms are used, what information is gathered, and how will be integral to driving up treatment access and care for all.
+There is also a challenge in ensuring equal access to new precision medicines.
+This is an unprecedented time for CF care, with new medications ushering in a new era of personalised healthcare.
+Ensuring that all persons with CF across all European countries have access to optimal treatments and care is a massive challenge that must be acknowledged and met at a European level through better data availability.

 Data working for the patient